 Most of our applications are designed to work completely offline.
+None of our applications require the user to set up an account nor to supply credentials to login.
 However for a minority of our apps you, as the user, can choose to link with Google (to save data to your own Google account) or with Dropbox (to backup your data to your own Dropbox account).
 This ability is disabled by default and only enabled with your explicit permission.

 We do not ask for personal data such as names, addresses, emails, phone numbers in any of our apps.
 For our apps that record fitness information, you can optionally specify your age and height for calibration purposes.
 That information remains on your device and Freepoc has no access to it.
 We do not share personal data with any third party.
 We do not serve advertisements.